panama69/RandomQuotes-K8s/Readme.md

     - Username will be your username.

 ## 4. Configure your hosts file.
-Go to your hosts file (if on Windows) and add the following entries.
+Go to your hosts file (if running the K8s cluster on Windows locally) and add the following entries.
 The nginx ingress controller uses host headers for all routing.
 Doing this will allow you to easily access the application running on your k8s cluster.

 ```
 127.0.0.1       randomquotes.local